iFangg/leetcode/README.md

 ### Climbing Stairs (`easy14.js`)
 Couldn't figure this one out, the clue I was given was 1D Dynamic Programming, perhaps using memoization but I couldn't figure it out.
 A posted solution used fibonacci, which I don't think fully encapsultes what this problem is trying to train and assess.
 EDIT: Added solutions that properly utilise memoization.

+### House Robbing (`medium8.js`)
+With this problem, my intuitive solution wasn't aligned with the way the problem was meant to be solved.
+With a lot of these dynamic programming problems I seem to neglect the fact that they are dynamic solutions and try use slow, recursive solutions that either take too long or use too much memory for larger cases.
+I think this happens because I tunnelvision on a certain aspect of the problem and forget about the bigger picture so I need to start thinking holistically about solving a problem, not forgetting about certain important parts of the problem.

+### Triangle (`medium9.js`)
+I faced similar challenges to the previous problem, it is obvious that the lessons haven't exactly been cemented in my mind which is fine for now, but I need to get it in my thick skull that I need to approach the problem with an open mind, and do my best not to tunnelvision.
+If you're doing a problem about dynamic programming, try think of a dynamic solution!!!
+Yes you can probably use a recursive tree traversal that is part of your bread and butter, but it might be slow and will need to adapted to the problem at hand!!!
+Also uploads are patchy, don't always have access to github due to being overseas.